Cårrujavrit Hydroelectric Power Station

-The Cårrujavrit Hydroelectric Power Station (Cårrujavrit kraftverk or Čårrujavrit kraftverk) is a hydroelectric power station in the municipality of Kvænangen in Troms county, Norway.
+The Cårrujavrit Hydroelectric Power Station (Cårrujavrit kraftverk or Čårrujavrit kraftverk) is a hydroelectric power station in Kvænangen Municipality in Troms county, Norway.
 It utilizes a drop of 305 m between its intake reservoir on the Njemenaiko River (Njemenaikoelva, Niemenaikunjoki, Njemenjáikojohka) and Little Lakes (Småvatnan, Pikkujärvet, Čorrojávrrit), which is also the reservoir for the Kvænangsbotn Hydroelectric Power Station.
 Lake Tjoika (Sueikkajärvi or Hyttysenjärvi, Šuoikkatjávri) serves as the reservoir for the plant and is regulated at a level between 529 m and 516 m.
 The plant has a Francis turbine and operates at an installed capacity of 1.7 MW, with an average annual production of about 11 GWh.
 The plant is controlled by Kvænangen Kraftverk AS, with a 48.2% share owned by Troms Kraft.